Swarthmore College: Academics

-Swarthmore's Oxbridge tutorial-inspired Honors Program allows students to take double-credit seminars from their third year, and they often write honors theses.
+Swarthmore's Oxbridge tutorial-inspired Honors Program, introduced in 1922, allows students to take double-credit seminars from their third year, and they often write honors theses.
 Seminars are usually composed of four to eight students.
-Students in seminars will usually write at least three 10-page papers per seminar, and often one of these papers is expanded into a 20–30 page paper by the end of the seminar.
+Students in seminars will usually write at least three 10-page papers per seminar, and often one of these papers is expanded into a 20–30-page paper by the end of the seminar.
 At the end of their final year, Honors students take oral and written examinations conducted by outside experts in their field.
 Usually one student in each discipline is awarded "Highest Honors"; others are either awarded "High Honors" or "Honors"; rarely, a student is denied Honors altogether by the outside examiner.
 Each department usually has a grade threshold for admission to the Honors program.

 Uncommon for a liberal arts college, Swarthmore has an engineering program in which, at the completion of four years' work, students are granted a B.S. in engineering.
 Other notable programs include minors in peace and conflict studies, cognitive science and interpretation theory.

 Swarthmore has an undergraduate student enrollment of 1,620 (for the 2016–2017 year) and 187 faculty members (99% with a terminal degree), for a student-faculty ratio of 8:1.
 The small college offers more than 600 courses per year in over 40 courses of study.
-Swarthmore has a reputation as a very academically oriented college, with 66% of students participating in undergraduate research or independent creative projects, and 90% of graduates eventually attending graduate or professional school.

 Its most popular majors, based on 2021 graduates, were: